unRob/milpa/README.md

 # milpa

-[`milpa`](https://milpa.dev) is a command-line tool to care for one's own garden of scripts, its name comes from ["milpa"](https://en.wikipedia.org/wiki/Milpa), an agricultural method that combines multiple crops in close proximity
+[`milpa`](https://milpa.dev) is a command-line tool to care for one's own garden of scripts.
+[Its name](https://en.wikipedia.org/wiki/Milpa) comes from an agricultural method that combines multiple crops in close proximity.

-For a brief intro to get started, check out [milpa help docs milpa quick-guide](/.milpa/docs/milpa/quick-guide.md).
+For a brief introductory tutorial, check out [milpa help docs milpa quick-guide](/.milpa/docs/milpa/quick-guide.md).

 ```sh
 # install on mac and linux with: